hashicorp/terraform-provider-azurerm/website/docs/r/qumulo_file_system.html.markdown

 * `name` - (Required) Specifies the name of this Qumulo File System resource.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group within which this File System should exist.
-Changing this forces a new File System to be created.
+* `resource_group_name` - (Required) Specifies the name of the Resource Group within which this Qumulo File System should exist.
+Changing this forces a new resource to be created.

-* `location` - (Required) The Azure Region where the File System should exist.
-Changing this forces a new File System to be created.
+* `location` - (Required) The Azure Region where the Qumulo File System should exist.
+Changing this forces a new resource to be created.

-* `admin_password` - (Required) Initial administrator password of the resource.
-Changing this forces a new File System to be created.
+* `admin_password` - (Required) Initial administrator password of the Qumulo File System.
+Changing this forces a new resource to be created.

 * `delegated_subnet_id` - (Required) Delegated subnet ID for Vnet injection.
-Changing this forces a new File System to be created.
+Changing this forces a new resource to be created.

 * `initial_capacity` - (Required) Storage capacity in TB.
+Changing this forces a new resource to be created.

-Changing this forces a new File System to be created.
+* `marketplace_plan_id` - (Required) Specifies the marketplace plan ID.
+Changing this forces a new resource to be created.

-* `marketplace_details` - (Required) A `marketplace_details` block as defined below.
-Marketplace details.

 * `storage_sku` - (Required) Storage Sku.
 Possible values are `Performance` and `Standard`.
+Changing this forces a new resource to be created.

-Changing this forces a new File System to be created.
+* `user_email_address` - (Required) The email address.
+Changing this forces a new resource to be created.

-* `user_details` - (Required) An `user_details` block as defined below.

 * `availability_zone` - (Optional) Availability zone.
-Changing this forces a new File System to be created.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the File System.

----

-A `user_details` block supports the following arguments:

-* `email` - (Required) Specifies user email address.
-Changing this forces a new File System to be created.

 ---